Financial reporting 2

 D- to D+ A sound grasp of the techniques of accounting or financial statement preparation are shown but significant errors are made in accounting or in the final financial statements.
 Conceptual issues are covered in a superficial way with evidence of critical analysis, but only limited engagement with additional material shown beyond the lecture content.

-Prepare individual and consolidated financial statements drafted to a level suitable for published accounts, including joint ventures and foreign currency adjustments, in accordance with international accounting and financial reporting standards.
+Demonstrate an understanding of the financial statements by prepare individual and consolidated financial statements drafted to a level suitable for published accounts, including joint ventures and foreign currency adjustments, in accordance with international accounting and financial reporting standards.

 Apply at a scholarly level a critical and analytical approach to accounting and the development of accounting and financial reporting standards.

-Discuss with close insight the limitations of financial reporting and the problems of creative accounting.
+Evaluate with close insight the limitations of financial reporting and the problems of creative accounting.

 |Exam S2 2hrs||100|